cap-js/docs/java/change-tracking.md

 ```

 If you want to have a common UI for all changes, you need to expose the change log as a projection and define
-your own presentation for it as the changes are exposed only as part of the change tracked entity.
+your own presentation for it as the changes are exposed only as part of the change-tracked entity.
 This projection
-must be read-only and should not be writable via OData requests.
+must be read-only and shouldn't be writable via OData requests.

-The change log will be extended with the texts for your entities from the `@title` annotation of the entity
-and the element.
-Otherwise, the change log will contain only the technical names of the entities and the elements.
+The change log is extended with the texts for your entities from the `@title` annotation and the element.
+Otherwise, the change log contains only the technical names of the entities and the elements.
-Titles will be translated, if they are annotated as translatable.
+Titles are translated, if they're annotated as translatable.
 See [Externalizing Texts Bundles](../guides/i18n#localization-i18n) for more information.

 ## How Changes are Stored